yemaedahrav/xv6-Operating-Systems/README.md

 ## Assignment 1
 ### System Calls
-Implemented system calls and user-level programs to get info of processes and functioning of xv6-Operating System.
+Understanding the basics of BIOS, booting up and other fundamental OS concepts.
+Implemented custom system calls and user-level programs to get info of processes and functioning of the xv6-Operating System.

 ## Assignment 2
-### Scheduler
+### Job Scheduler
-Implemented hybrid scheduling algorithms like SJF+Round Robin for the OS kernel and studied them using system calls.
+Interacting with processes and using system calls to get process information.
+Overview of the job scheduler and the default scheduling algorithm in the xv6 OS.
+Implemented hybrid scheduling algorithms like SJF and Round Robin for the OS kernel and studied them using system calls.

 ## Assignment 3
 ### Memory Management
-Implemented lazy memory allocation,virtual memory mapping: page allocation and swapping mechanisms.
+Understanding of kernel domain and kernel processes.
+Implemented lazy memory allocation, virtual memory mapping.
+Integrated the swapping out and swapping in mechanism.

-## Assignment 4
-### File Management
-Compared Ext4 and ZFS filesystems and studied their features using vdbench.